Part 1: Simplify Your Work-Space

 - Once everything is removed, thoroughly scrub the area and return only the “keep it”, the rest goes in the trash or gets donated.

-- Repeat steps 1 and 2 until the entire areas is cleaned and de-cluttered.
+- Repeat steps 1 and 2 until the entire areas are cleaned and de-cluttered.

 - Stand in the entrance and relish it, then make sure to maintain it.